luminarycloud/tutorials/README.md

-# Luminary Cloud Python SDK
+# Luminary Cloud SDK Tutorials

-Welcome to the official Python SDK for [Luminary Cloud](https://luminarycloud.com) – is a massively scalable simulation platform - the fastest and easiest way to generate vast amounts of simulation data for physics AI, Design Exploration, and Optimization.
+Welcome to the official repository of tutorials for the [Luminary Cloud](https://luminarycloud.com) Python SDK.
+Luminary Cloud is a massively scalable simulation platform - the fastest and easiest way to generate vast amounts of simulation data for physics AI, Design Exploration, and Optimization.

 This SDK lets you **programmatically orchestrate simulations** on Luminary, integrating directly into your workflows.
 Whether you're running a single job or sweeping across thousands of designs, this SDK gives you full control to automate and analyze simulations using Python.

 Want to get started immediately?
-Follow our Getting Started tutorial [here](https://app.luminarycloud.com/docs/api/getting-started/first-simulation.html).
+Follow our Getting Started tutorial [here](https://app.luminarycloud.com/docs/api/getting-started/first-simulation.html), or if you're already comfortable with Jupyter notebooks, check out our [notebook example](./piper-tutorial.ipynb).

 ---